pranavvss/Hand-Face-recognition-OpenCV/README.md

 # Hand-Face-detection-model-using-python

+>[!NOTE]
-Hand/Face detection model using python (No hardware - Arduino, sensors not required) - NOT FOR BEGINNERS.
+>Hand/Face detection model using python (No hardware - Arduino, sensors not required) - For Intermediate Python Programmers.

+*ABOUT THIS PROJECT-

+This project is a real-time face and hand detection system that leverages machine learning and computer vision techniques.
+The system captures video from a camera, identifies and tracks faces, and recognizes specific individuals based on pre-loaded images and data about them.
+The project integrates multiple technologies, including TensorFlow for GPU acceleration, MediaPipe for face landmarks detection, and Face Recognition for identifying known faces.
+The detected faces are annotated with their name and age, or an indication if the face is not found in the database.
+Additionally, facial landmarks are drawn on the detected faces.

 Examples

 https://github.com/user-attachments/assets/59ba1655-adee-4ad8-86f6-70ac39931561

 <img src="https://github.com/user-attachments/assets/5afbe5af-b6ed-4b55-8b91-1cd164ddf484"/>